rajannnnnnn/Excel-HEALTHCARE_DATA_ANALYSIS/Excel/README.md

 4. Compare the total charges across different hospital tiers.
 5. Which city tier has the highest average hospitalization charges?
 6. Calculate the average charges for people who have more than 2 children.
-7. Find the integer average number of children of customers who are less than 40 years old.
+7. Find the integer average number of children of customers who are less than 40 years old.<br>
 ![Screenshot (143)](https://github.com/user-attachments/assets/e91c83e0-d8ee-436f-b081-453a51b93749)

 ### Data Analysis: